justinnhli/bletchley-docs/users.md

 <!--
 * what is it? why?
 * who can use it?
-* what is available?
-    * in terms of computing power and storage
-    * in terms of hardware
 * who to contact to start using it?
 -->